-The Model Context Protocol (MCP) is an open standard that lets you give Claude direct access to tools and data sources — your own APIs, databases, file systems, or any service you can call from Python.
+The Model Context Protocol (MCP) is an open standard that lets you give Claude direct access to tools and data sources: your own APIs, databases, file systems, or any service you can call from Python.
 Instead of copying and pasting output from your tools into a chat window, Claude connects to them directly and can query, reason over, and act on real live data.
-This article walks through building a minimal MCP server that exposes IT infrastructure data to Claude.
+Here is a minimal MCP server that exposes IT infrastructure data: Intune device compliance, Entra ID sign-ins, and Defender alerts.

 An MCP server is a lightweight process that exposes tools (functions Claude can call), resources (data Claude can read), and prompts (reusable templates).
 Claude discovers what tools are available and decides when to call them based on the conversation.
 You define the tools; Claude decides when to use them.